primno/primno/website/docs/guides/dependency-injection.md

 ---
 title: Use dependency injection to write loosely coupled code
 sidebar_position: 5
 description: Decouple your code from its dependencies.
-Write flexible and easily testable code.
 Primno will automatically instantiate the dependencies and pass it to your components.
 sidebar_label: Dependency injection
 ---